lucasdetoledo4/Toy-Datasets/README.md

-# toy_datasets
+# Kaggle datasets used to study/fun

-Jupyter notebooks with different datasets used for training or checking some specific stuff for personal development.
+Jupyter notebooks with different datasets from Kaggle used to try something in the very beggining of my studies in machine learning.